For those looking to make the big move, finding a new home to settle down in can be exciting.

 There may be a reason for rushing you to make decisions.
 This also means a higher possibility for the landlord to quickly disappear after taking your money if anything goes wrong.

-The scammer’s priority is to get your money – quick.
+The scammer’s priority is to get your money – quickly.
 They don’t care about leasing property to you and your housing needs, so when they request payment immediately, be alert.

 They have a reason for not showing you the property